gerstner-hub/xwmfs/INSTALL.md

 For successful compilation the following dependencies are required:

-- the x11 client library
+- the x11 Xlib client library
-- the fuse (file system in userspace) library
+- the FUSE (file system in userspace) library
-- a C++11 compatible C++ compiler
+- a C++20 compatible C++ compiler
+- the two custom libraries libxpp and libcosmos are pulled in transparently via Git submodules.

 For running the file system the fuse kernel module (`CONFIG_FUSE_FS`) also needs to be available.